AI For Crawlspace Flooding Calls

 Capture what the next responder needs

-It gathers caller role, address, water depth, reported source, access, photos, odor, insulation, visible damage, power or utility concerns, tenant pressure, and timing expectations.
+It gathers caller role, address, water depth, reported source, access, photos, odor, insulation, visible damage, power or utility concerns, insurance context, tenant pressure, owner pressure, and timing expectations.

 Create the dispatch or callback path